-We stayed in Broome for five weeks on our road trip around Australia and have consistently named it as our favourite destination in Australia on TV, radio, print and online publications, and of course endlessly through our social channels and blog.
+We stayed in Broome for five weeks on our road trip around Australia and have consistently named it as our favourite destinations in Australia on TV, radio, print and online publications, and of course endlessly through our social channels and blog.

 It’s a way of life, it’s a spiritual energy, it’s a beauty that’s so ancient and mesmerizing.

 We’re partnering with TripAdvisor for the next month to bring a series of posts.
-I practically jumped through the computer at them when I saw their Destinations on the Rise list: “I want to write about things to do in Broome!”
+I practically jumped through the computer at them when I saw their Destinations on the Rise list: “I want to write about top things to do in Broome!”

 It takes me back to balmy nights under palm trees with new friends watching spectacular sunsets.

-Many of the places we enjoyed in Broome came from friend’s recommendations, our community, and from the TripAdvisor app.
+Many of the places we visited in Broome came from friend’s recommendations, our community, and from the TripAdvisor app.
 We search what’s nearby and then read the reviews.
 We’re careful to read multiple reviews for a general all-over feel, bearing in mind that our interests and perspective could be vastly different from those writing the reviews.

 TripAdvisor is one of the few travel apps we use consistently to help us plan our travel experience.
-You can now also book accommodation and travel experiences through TripAdvisor.

 Get yourself to Broome.
 It may not be the easiest place to get to, but that’s part of its undiscovered and untarnished charm.